jabbott7335/ce-pe-bootcamp/docs/devops/argocd/argocd.md

 ## Description

-This workshop covers containerising an application and deploying it to OpenShift both manually and using a CI/CD pipeline with OpenShift-Pipelines (Tekton) and OpenShift GitOps (ArgoCD).
+This workshop covers containerising an application and deploying it to OpenShift using a CI/CD pipeline with OpenShift-Pipelines (Tekton) and OpenShift GitOps (ArgoCD).

 We will be building the following Pipeline to deploy our cloud native application:

 ![ArgoCD Pipeline Diagram](../images/argocd-lab.jpg)